What is the OSLS Philosophy?

 Can I start learning in my home country?

 Yes!
 You can begin practicing listening comprehension through apps and programs such as duolingo or Rosetta Stone.
 Watching familiar movies or cartoons that are dubbed in Hindi or Urdu will help you get used to the sounds and even recognize some words.
 If you know any Hindi or Urdu speakers in your country, spending time with them can be an excellent culture learning opportunity.

 You can also begin to familiarize yourself with the script.
-Even in Stage 1 you will be doing some elementary reading and writing, so it can be helpful to have a head start.
-(Note to Urdu clients: It will help you if you familiarize yourself with both scripts.
+Even in Stage 1 you will do some elementary reading and writing, so it can be helpful to have a head start.
+(Not to Urdu clients: It will be help you to familiarize yourself with both scripts.
 The Devanagri script is more straightforward and easier to learn.
-It will help you function in everyday life in India.)
+It will be help you function in everyday life in India.)

 Teach Yourself Beginner’s Hindi Script by Rupert Snell

 Teach Yourself Beginner’s Urdu Script by Richard Delacy